vegaprotocol/specs/protocol/0047-DSRF-data_source_filter.md

 	1. No data source event is emitted for a data source if the triggering event (SubmitData transaction, internal source, etc.) does not pass through the filter for that source. (<a name="0047-DSRF-005" href="#0047-DSRF-005">0047-DSRF-005</a>)
 	1. No product/market processings is triggered by a data source when the event does not pass through the filters. (<a name="0047-DSRF-006" href="#0047-DSRF-006">0047-DSRF-006</a>)
 	1. When data is filtered out and no event is emitted this is recorded either in logs or on the event bus (this may only happen on the receiving node if the event is a transaction that is rejected prior to being sequenced in a block). (<a name="0047-DSRF-007" href="#0047-DSRF-007">0047-DSRF-007</a>)
-1. Data sources are defined by the FULL defnition including filters
+1. Data sources are defined by the FULL definition including filters
 	1. If two data sources originate from the same data point (transaction, event, etc.) and provider (SignedMessage signer group, internal market/object, etc.) but have different filters then data filtered out by one source can still be received by another, and vice versa. (<a name="0047-DSRF-008" href="#0047-DSRF-008">0047-DSRF-008</a>)
 	1. If two data sources originate from the same data point (transaction, event, etc.) and provider (SignedMessage signer group, internal market/object, etc.) but have different filters or other properties (i.e. they are not exactly the same definition) then any data that passes through and is emitted by both data sources results in a separate event/emission for each that references the appropriate source in each case. (<a name="0047-DSRF-009" href="#0047-DSRF-009">0047-DSRF-009</a>)
 	1. If two data sources originate from the same data point (transaction, event, etc.) and provider (SignedMessage signer group, internal market/object, etc.) but have different filters or other properties (i.e. they are not exactly the same definition) then any data that is filtered out by both data sources results in a separate log/event for each that references the appropriate source in each case. (<a name="0047-DSRF-010" href="#0047-DSRF-010">0047-DSRF-010</a>)